 - Non-Conventional Sources

-These sources of energy are also known as non-renewable sources of energy and in limited quantity apart from hydro-electric power.
-Further it can be classified under commercial and non-commercial energy.
+Conventional Sources of Energy are also known as non-renewable sources of energy and are available in limited quantity apart from hydro-electric power.
+Further, it is classified under commercial and non-commercial energy.

 Coal is the most important source of energy.
-There are more than 148790 Coal deposits in India.
-In between 2005-2006, the annual production went up to 343 million tons.
-India is the fourth largest coal-producing country and the deposits are mostly found in Bihar, Orissa, Madhya Pradesh and Bengal.
+There are more than 148790 coal deposits in India, and between 2005-2006, the annual production went up to 343 million tons.
+India is the fourth-largest coal-producing country, and the deposits are primarily found in Bihar, Orissa, Madhya Pradesh, Jharkhand and Bengal.

-Electricity is the common source of energy and used for domestic and commercial purposes.
-The electricity is mainly utilized in electrical appliances like Fridge, T.V, washing machine and air conditioning.
+Electricity is a common form of energy used for domestic and commercial purposes, and it is mainly utilized in electrical appliances like fridges, T.V, washing machines and air conditioning.